mzazon/awesome-cloud-projects/gcp/conversational-ai-backends-agent-development-kit-firestore/conversational-ai-backends-agent-development-kit-firestore.md

                'timestamp': datetime.now()
            })

-       def get_conversation_suggestions(self, user_id):
+       def get_conversation_suggestions(self, user_id: str) -> List[str]:
            """Generate conversation suggestions based on user context""" user_context = self.get_user_context(user_id)
            topics = user_context.get('conversation_topics', [])

-           # Generate suggestions based on conversation history
+           # Generate intelligent suggestions based on conversation history
            suggestions = []
+           topic_set = set(topics)

-           if 'technology' in topics:
+           if 'technology' in topic_set:
-               suggestions.append("Tell me about the latest tech trends") if 'business' in topics:
+               suggestions.append("What are the latest developments in AI technology?") if 'business' in topic_set:
+               suggestions.append("Can you help me with business strategy planning?") if 'health' in topic_set:
-               suggestions.append("What are some business growth strategies?")
+               suggestions.append("What are some healthy lifestyle tips?")
+           if not suggestions:  # Default suggestions for new users suggestions.extend([
+                   "How can I get started with our services?", "What are your most popular features?",
+                   "Can you help me solve a problem?"
+               ])

-           return suggestions
+           return suggestions[:5]  # Return top 5 suggestions
    EOF

    echo "✅ Conversation context management system created"